dksparks/udacity-aws-warehouse/README.md

 below.

 - Most of the columns are of `VARCHAR` type with various lengths.
-These lengths were chosen by inspecting the raw data and choosing a length several times greater than the longest value.
+Some of these lengths were chosen to be very large in an attempt to be conservative.
 - I have designated the `song_id` column as the table's primary key.
 - I have specified the `duration` column as `REAL`